 The Distillery and Gristmill are located a few miles down the road.
 We did not visit these.
-In the past, these required a separate admission.
-Starting in 2013, the admission fee to Mount Vernon is higher, but includes the Distillery and Gristmill in addition to the estate.

 Do you want your kids to learn more about George Washington before or after your visit?
 Check out this Pinterest Board for lots of ideas.

 3200 Mount Vernon Memorial Highway

 Mount Vernon, VA

 April through August: 8 a.m. – 5 p.m.

 March, September, and October: 9 a.m. – 5 p.m.